- Découvertes

 - Cut the pointed cabbage into pieces.

-- In a large bowl, toss the cabbage pieces with the olive oil, salt, and pepper.
+- In a large bowl, mix the pieces of cabbage with olive oil, salt, and pepper.

-- Arrange the cabbage pieces on a baking sheet lined with parchment paper.
+- Arrange the pieces of pointed cabbage on a baking sheet lined with parchment paper.

 - Bake for about 25 to 30 minutes, turning the pieces halfway through cooking.